Communities developing resources and competencies for using their languages

 Speakers at the event included Dr. Ricardo Ma.
 D. Nolasco, Chairman of the Komisyon sa Wikang Filipino (Commission on Philippine Language), and Dr. Isabel P. Martin, President of the Linguistic Society of the Philippines.
 Dr. Nolasco stated that the library "will be used to gain more knowledge and add to our existing research on the languages and cultures of the Philippines."

 The newly expanded library contains materials from more than 90 languages of the Philippines—as well as basic reference works in linguistics, literacy, anthropology, ethnomusicology and translation—all with a focus on languages in the Philippines.
 Visitors saw a demonstration of a computer database that will ultimately be a comprehensive digital archive of language and culture data compiled by SIL Philippines.

 In cooperation with the Department of Education in the Philippines, SIL personnel carry out linguistic research and documentation of the languages and cultures of ethnolinguistic communities in the Philippines.
-As appropriate to the language community, SIL serves by building capacity for sustainable language development by means of research, training, translation, materials development and multilingual education consultation.
+As appropriate to the language community, SIL serves by building capacity for sustainable language development through research, training, translation, materials development and multilingual education consultation.

 SIL joins other organizations worldwide in the 2008 observance of the International Year of Languages, recognizing that genuine multilingualism promotes unity in diversity and international understanding.Above: Visitors view a demonstration of an SIL-compiled database of Philippine languages and cultures.